 The District provides wastewater collection services through a network of neighborhood pipelines that flow into pipelines and facilities owned by the South San Luis Obispo County Sanitation District (SSLOCSD), which is responsible for treatment and disposal.
-The SSLOCSD customers include the customers of OCSD as well as those of the cities of Arroyo Grande and Grover Beach.
-Since the OCSD does not control the operations of SSLOCSD, the financial statements and audit of the SSLOCSD are separate from the OCSD.
-OCSD operations are regulated by the Central Coast Regional Water Quality Control Board.
+The SSLOCSD customers include the customers of the District as well as those of the cities of Arroyo Grande and Grover Beach.
+Since the District does not control the operations of SSLOCSD, the financial statements and audit of the SSLOCSD are separate from the District.
+District operations are regulated by the Central Coast Regional Water Quality Control Board.